petedejoy/documentation/v2/clickstream/destinations/criteo.md

 ### Astronomer Side

 Copy your Criteo Account ID into the "Account ID" field in your Astronomer Criteo configuration, and give your new connection a unique name.
-Your pipeline will be activated once you click 'Create Destination'.
+Your pipeline will be activated once you click 'Save'.

 ## Beyond the Basics